 To make it easier to spot the difference between the actual and expected results, we’ve added a diff view for snapshots.
 Click the link in the test output next to the stack trace to see the diff.

-If the change was actually intentional, you can update the snapshot by clicking another link in the tool window:
+If the change was intentional, you can update the snapshot by using the Click to update snapshot link in the Run tool window.

 From this report, you can jump to the file and see which lines were covered (marked green) and which ones were not (marked red).

 That’s it!
-We hope you find this guide useful and have a great experience testing with Jest in WebStorm.
-If you run into any problems or would like to share your suggestions, feel free to submit an issue in our tracker.
+We hope you have found this guide useful and have a great experience testing with Jest in WebStorm.
+If you run into any problems or would like to share your suggestions, feel free to submit an issue in our issue tracker.